zeplo/site/docs/schedule.md

 When you combine the [delay](/docs/delay) (or delay until) with a schedule, then the schedule will not commence until the specified delay has passed.
 Subsequent scheduled requests will not have any delay applied and will be run at the given interval.

-When you combine retry [retry](/docs/retry) with a schedule, then the retry parameters will be passed to each subsequent scheduled request.
+When you combine [retry](/docs/retry) with a schedule, then the retry parameters will be passed to each subsequent scheduled request.